 Our Personal Protective Equipment must be kept to the highest standards, and needs to be replaced regularly.
 This helps to ensure the safety of all our crew members.
 Insurance, fuel and maintenance of our Lifeboat and floating base “Wellboy” are ongoing costs.
 We train on a continuous basis, helping to ensure that our crews are ready for whatever situation they may encounter, and courses must be undertaken on a regular basis to enhance all crew qualifications.

 Fundraising for these expenses is an essential part of our activities and this Calendar is one such project.
 Another is our Annual Kayak Run which takes place in June or July paddling from Cheekpoint to Waterford City.
 Kayakers from all over the South East attend this very popular event.
 Our 2019 Kayak Run is kindly sponsored by kayaksforsale.ie.
 We produce our very successful Calendar, as well as Tidetables.
 All funds raised by Waterford City River Rescue go directly to the running of our essential services.

 This year for the first time we have a land base.
 Our offices at 114 The Quay (above S Security) provide us with meeting-rooms, toilets and canteen area overlooking our Operations Centre.

-Constant training and up-to-date equipment help us to fulfill our task of supporting The Irish Coast Guard and this in turn helps to make the River Suir a safer place for all of us.
+Constant training and up-to-date equipment help us to fulfil our task of supporting The Irish Coast Guard and this, in turn, helps to make the River Suir a safer place for all of us.